Your UPF Clothing: Anti-Aging Program For Every Day can protect your skin and keep you younger. Do you play golf several days out of most weeks?

 This means that the hero vitamin A that you rely upon to speed up your skin cell turnover.
 Yes, it will be useless, leaving you with a dull complexion.

 Do you prefer a piña colada?
 Skincare specialists again point out that if our cocktails are mixed with juice or sugar?
-They will be speeding the aging of your skin.
+They will speed up the aging of your skin.

 Since glucose attaches to vital proteins, like collagen.
 Then it will form free radicals.
 These free radicals lead to premature skin aging.
 This is just how sugars react in your body and in your skin.
 These vital proteins just don’t mix well with too much sugar.